jcdarwin/readk.it/README.md

 Note that, in this case, the directory containing the readk.it folder is the web server content root.

 ##Technical notes

+### Design considerations ###

+As Readk.it was built to take advantage of the features of modern browsers, it will not work on older browsers such as anything prior to Internet Explorer 10.
+It makes use of the new <a href="http://blog.jquery.com/2013/04/18/jquery-2-0-released/">jQuery 2.0 build</a>, which is not backwards-compatible with IE 6/7/8.

 ###<a id="webserver"></a>Setting up a local webserver